wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

         self.state.image_paths[self.state.current_image_idx].as_path();

     // Try to infer the mime type by just looking at the extension.
 This is a
-    // navy implementation.
+    // naive implementation.
 To do this in a serious app, you may want to use a
-    // crate like `mime_guess`, or one that sniffes the real type from the
+    // crate like `mime_guess`, or one that sniffs the real type from the
     // binary content.
-But this is enough for our tutorial usecases. let extension = path.extension().and_then(|e| e.to_str());
+But this is enough for our tutorial use cases. let extension = path.extension().and_then(|e| e.to_str());
     let mime = extension.map(|e| match e {
         "jpg" | "jpeg" => "image/jpeg".to_string(),